 I think it’s safe to say that talking income with friends and co-workers can be a little awkward or even frowned upon.
 I however, highly disagree with this notion.
 If I don’t know what someone next to me is making for doing the exact same work I am, how can I know if I’m selling myself short or not.
 Or getting away with murder, hey, you never know.
 I’ve always been open about this to friends and close co-workers and have no regrets about it.
-But when it comes to blogging, it’s even more taboo to discuss what you charge.
+When it comes to blogging, it’s even more taboo to discuss what you charge.
 Where do you begin to decide those numbers, when do you start to charge and so on.
-There’s no job description and average pay scale calculator for this new age digital profession.
+There’s no job description or average pay scale calculator for this new age digital profession.
 Instead, we have to rely on one another to figure it all out, which is fine, but can be uncomfortable at times.

 While at a blog workshop last summer, this topic came up and it quickly got heated.
 The experts didn’t have an answer for us or guidance on how to find it which was incredibly frustrating since they worked on paid projects daily and definitely knew the answer.
 The room quickly grew annoyed and it got me thinking, how does one price yourself?
 And why don’t we talk about it more?
 What’s the right way to go about it, and what’s the wrong way.
 So today I’m sharing how I come up with my fees which I’ve been using for a while now as well a some of my closest blog friends.
 I’m giving up the secret formula on how to price yourself as a blogger, what goes into my quotes and a general guideline that you can easily follow that has grown to become more of the standard.
 Let’s get started.